aaguseva/aaguseva.github.io/_pages/teaching.md

 ## Graduate courses

-    - 2022 - ongoing; Gas Dynamics and Magnetohydrodynamic instabilities for Master in astrophysics of Paris Sciences et Lettres University (France)
+    - 2022 - 2025; Gas Dynamics and Magnetohydrodynamic instabilities for
+    Master in astrophysics of Paris Sciences et Lettres University (France)
     - 2014 - 2015; Numerical methods for fluid mechanics,
     Friedrich-Alexander University Erlangen-Nuremberg

 ## Undergraduate courses

+    - 2025 - ongoing; Thermodynamics and heat transfer (lectures); Barcelona East School of Engineering (EEBE)
     - 2023; Numerical Analysis course at the School of Mathematics, University of Leeds (UK)

 ## Student supervision